YoungkyoungKong/mobile_base_control_3drudder/README.md

 ## Introduction
 This is a program to control mecanum wheel mobile base using 3D Rudder.
+You can watch the project presentation video on https://youtu.be/YIO-dkTMMx4?si=7fVfAQmsA8AvOWXB

 ## Prerequisites
 * ROS on Windows :